module-federation/core/README.md

 ### Supports

 - next ^11.x.x || ^12.x.x
-- Client side only, SSR is another package currently in beta
+- Client side only, SSR has a PR open.
+Help needed

 I highly recommend referencing this application which takes advantage of the best capabilities: https://github.com/module-federation/module-federation-examples